WW2 Airsoft – UK

 The Waffen SS

 Waffen SSThis is probably the most popular and also the most widely debated German impression.
 Every German SS soldier was a volunteer, however over half of the Waffen SS was made up of foreign volunteers and conscripts.
 There were Waffen SS divisions made up of men from Holland, Denmark, Finland, Belgium and Sweden.
-There were Muslim SS divisions from Croatia as well as Latvians, Estonians and Ukranians.
+There were Muslim SS divisions from Croatia as well as Latvians, Estonians and Ukrainians.
 There was even (gasp) a very small group of British SS.

->Non-German SSMost importantly, SS runes do not automatically mean death squads, concentration camps or “special action” units.
+Non-German SSMost importantly, SS runes do not automatically mean death squads, concentration camps or “special action” units.
 By 1943 the Waffen-SS had more than 246,000 members of which approximately 156,000 were combat troops.

 The appeal of this impression is often a love of cool camo and admiration for certain units’ fighting ability rather than an affinity for Heinrich Himmler.